neondatabase/website/content/docs/introduction/plans.md

 ### Scale

-The Scale plan provides full platform and support access, and is designed for scaling production workloads.
+The Scale plan provides full platform and support access and is designed for scaling production workloads.
 It includes the following usage:

 |                                         |                                                               |
 |-----------------------------------------|---------------------------------------------------------------|